-In early December you’re likely neck-deep in the high season for what can be the most banal of networking events – the holiday party.
-I attended two parties a week.
+By early December you’ll likely neck-deep in the high season for what can be the most banal of networking events – the holiday party.
+I easily attend two parties a week.

 I’m sure I’ll be going to at least half a dozen more this year, as I imagine you will too.
 Which means that there is going to be lots of small talk and meeting new people.

 If you’re the type of person that feels comfortable at social events, this is a high point of the year.
 But if you’re the type of person who feels they don’t do well at social events then this time of year can bring anxiety and nervousness.

 Holiday parties often bring together all types of people who don’t know each other.
 You likely know the hosts in some fashion, a few other people, but it’s likely that you’ll end up at parties where you are surrounded by strangers.
 And if you don’t feel comfortable in approaching people you don’t know, then that anxiety can come bubbling up inside.

 This anxiety can lead to self-doubt and often give rise to crippling questions such as:

 - What if people ignore me?